 British Airways Executive Club is a super powerful Chase Ultimate Rewards transfer partner.
 The airline has a distance-based award chart that charges more for longer flights and less for shorter flights.
 This means British Airways Avios can be super lucrative for booking short-haul flights around the U.S., Europe, Asia, and Australia.

-If you’re traveling outside of North America, British Airways charges just 4,000 Avios off-peak and 4,500 Avios peak for flights under 650 miles.
+If you’re traveling on a British Airways flight, it costs just 4,000 Avios off-peak and 4,500 Avios peak for flights under 650 miles.
+Partner flights costs 6,000 Avios.

 Hot Tip:You can upgrade paid British Airways tickets with Avios too.
 The pricing is simple: subtract the Avios needed to book a premium cabin from the Avios needed to book the cabin in which you’re already ticketed.